AElfProject/AElf/docs/resources/smart-contract-apis/referendum.md

 }
 ```

 This method changes the thresholds associated with proposals.
-All fields will be overwritten by the input value and this will afects all current proposals of the organization.
+All fields will be overwritten by the input value and this will affect all current proposals of the organization.
 Note: only the organization can execute this through a proposal.

 **ProposalReleaseThreshold**:
 - **minimal approval threshold**: the new value for the minimum approval threshold.
 - **maximal rejection threshold**: the new value for the maximal rejection threshold.
-- **maximal abstention threshold**: he new value for the maximal abstention threshold.
+- **maximal abstention threshold**: the new value for the maximal abstention threshold.
 - **minimal vote threshold**: the new value for the minimal vote threshold.

-After a successful execution, a **OrganizationThresholdChanged** event log can be found in the transaction result.
+After a successful execution, an **OrganizationThresholdChanged** event log can be found in the transaction result.

 **OrganizationThresholdChanged**:
 - **organization_address**: the organization address.
-- **proposer_release_threshold**: the new threshold.
+- **proposer_release_threshold**: the new release threshold.

 ## **ChangeOrganizationProposerWhiteList**